mehtaharsh16/daniel.feldroy.com/posts/i-use-this.md

 didn't hurt that Heroku has the staff to provide 24/7 coverage of their servers.

-We decided to give it a try and the results are that [Consumer Notebook](https://consumernotebook.com) is hosted by Heroku.
-We're more than pleased, and I'll be blogging about the advantages of PaaS over doing-servers-yourself in a future article.
+We decided to give it a try and the results are that many of our 2012-2015 apps were hosted by Heroku.
+We're more than pleased, and often remarked during this time period about the advantages of PaaS over doing-servers-yourself in a future article.

 ---